-Verapamil has been shown to be mildy effective in treating Peyronies Disease, or a bent penis, caused by plaque or scar tissue.
+Verapamil has been shown to be mildly effective in treating Peyronies Disease, or a bent penis, caused by plaque or scar tissue.

 It will not straighten or fix a bent penis.
-To straighten a bent penis you will either need to use penile traction or surgery.
+For effective straightening you will either need to use

 The drug has been shown to effectively eliminate the pain that occurs during erection.
 It does this by softening the scar or plaque that causes the penis to bend.